99 Nights in the Forest hero image

 Rescue Reward

-Second rescue.
+Second rescue: +1 to your day-counter multiplier.
 Blue tent added to camp.

 CASE #003